BipulRaman/AspireTest/AspireApp1/AspireApp1.CorrelationId/README.md

 ## HTTP Client Integration Features

-### Automatic Correlation ID Propagation
+### Automatic Header Propagation
+- **Configurable Correlation ID Header**: Uses the configured header name (default: `X-Correlation-Id`)
+  - If you set `options.CorrelationIdHeader = "X-Custom-Correlation-Id"`, all HTTP calls use that header
-- **Message Handler**: Automatically adds `X-Correlation-Id` header to all outgoing HTTP requests
+- **Additional Headers**: Automatically propagates ALL captured additional headers to outgoing requests
+  - Headers like `X-User-Id`, `X-Event-Id`, `X-Tenant-Id` are automatically included
+- **Message Handler**: Intelligently adds headers only if not already present in the request
-- **Logging Integration**: Logs all HTTP requests/responses with correlation context
+- **Logging Integration**: Logs all HTTP requests/responses with full correlation context
 - **Error Handling**: Maintains correlation context even when HTTP calls fail
 - **Thread Safety**: Works correctly with async/await and parallel HTTP calls